GASVIC/PitParts/PitParts_Prices.md

 * Music and all material must be returned within seven (7) days of the last performance.

 ### TRIAL BY JURY
-This opera only is charged at
+This opera only is charged at special rates:

 * 50% of the above rate = AUD35 per week (minimum AUD140)
-* Thereafter reduces to AUD10 per week or part thereof.
+* Thereafter reduces to AUD12 per week or part thereof.

 ### HIRE FEE ACCOUNT:
 * Forwarded toward the end of the hire period